8 Best Renters Insurance Companies in California of 2026

 State Farm is one of America's best and most well-known insurance companies.

-This is due in large part to having inexpensive premiums for renters insurance policies.
+This is largely due to having inexpensive premiums for renters insurance policies.

 But check with your landlord for liability coverage before you buy the policy; some landlords require renters to have a specific minimum for liability.

-While State Farm provides coverage for your belongings as other insurers do, you can get personalized renters insurance that fits your needs.
+While State Farm provides coverage for your belongings like other insurers, you can get personalized renters insurance that fits your needs.

-The policy covers some of the losses and damage that earthquakes can cause to your belongings.
+The policy covers some losses and damage earthquakes can cause to your belongings.

 Read a full State Farm renters insurance review.